RyanGreenup/egui_joplin_fzf/Readme.md

 # Note Link Creator

 A fast and efficient link selector for Chalsedony (and Joplin).
-This is pr
+This is primarily for inserting links into other editors such as vim and emacs

 ![](./assets/screenshot.png)